Tapad/tapad-ios-sdk/event-tracking/non-arc/README.md

 ## Initialization and install tracking

-In "- (void)applicationDidFinishLaunching:(UIApplication *)application" of the main application delegate, add the following code:
+In `- (void)applicationDidFinishLaunching:(UIApplication *)application` of the main application delegate, add the following code:

 ```objective-c
   // register the Tapad Given Application Identifier